Maintaining Student Status & Forms

 • Primary visa holder’s official transcripts and letter of good academic standing from academic advisor

 Note: You will be required to maintain your F1 status until your application is approved.
-Until approved, all enrollment and employment must cease immediately.

 • Copy of previous I-20, listed as F2